I am an instructor (and student!) of the Daoist tradition called Ba Men Da Xuan, under the direct tutelage of Serge

 - Practices of the Mind & Spirit (Shen):

 Train our mind to focus, help it to relax, understand how it functions and the various tricks it uses.

 - Practices of the Breath & Circulation (Qi):

 Increase our breathing capacity for more vitality, improve the circulation and clear stagnations, develop the exchange with the environment.

 - Practices of the Physical Body (Jing):

 Build strength by training the weak points of the structure, improve alignment and coordination, help unwanted tension relax, learn how to use our structure and relaxation to hold our position and become grounded.

 - Practices of the Mind & Spirit (Shen):

 The tradition includes: basic physical training (wai gong); dao yin (a kind of daoist yoga); internal martial arts (taiji, bagua, xingyi, ziranmen); qigong; breath work & internal alchemy (nei dan); emotional work (xin yi dao yin fa); training the mind (shen gong); and deep meditation (shen dan).

-With permission from Serge, I formally opened the Da Xuan School Sydney in 2017.
+With permission from Serge, I formally opened the Da Xuan School Sydney in 2017, and in 2019 I moved the school to Brisbane.
 I currently teach classes covering the most important foundational practices.
 I also teach workshops that introduce or go into detail on various aspects of the tradition.